 Essentially, DTIF is about funding collaborations that demonstrate technology-based disruptive innovation, collaborations that can:

-alter markets alter the way business operates involve new products or the emergence of new business models Successful DTIF projects
+alter markets alter the way business operates involve new products or the emergence of new business models DTIF Call 6

-There have been five completed DTIF Calls to date.
-DTIF Calls 1-4 were general calls, where applications were required to be within the Research Priority Areas 2018-2023.
-The fifth DTIF Call was a pilot themed call on Advanced and Smart Manufacturing.
+There have been 6 completed DTIF calls to date.
+DTIF Calls 1-4 and Call 6 were general calls, where applications were required to be within the Research Priority Areas 2018-2023.
+DTIF Call 5 was a pilot themed call on advanced and smart manufacturing.

 The calls were seeking projects of scale with a strong enterprise agenda to harness maximum medium-term economic impact for Ireland.
 Ideally, we were looking for enterprise-driven research and development challenges that can demonstrate commercial impacts within 3 to 7 years of project completion.